Kennitos/search_engine_JuNocta/README.md

     </ul>
   </li>
   <li><a href="#usage">Usage</a></li>
-  <li><a href="#roadmap">Roadmap</a></li>
-  <li><a href="#contributing">Contributing</a></li>
-  <li><a href="#license">License</a></li>
   <li><a href="#contact">Contact</a></li>
-  <li><a href="#acknowledgments">Acknowledgments</a></li>
 </ol>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This search engine, called JuNocta, is designed to work with (large) datasets of Jupyter Notebooks.
+This search engine, called JuNocta, is designed to search within with (large) datasets of Jupyter Notebooks and is build with Python.
 Jupyter Notebook is a web-based interactive platform, that provides the option to combine code snippets, computational output, explanatory text, visualations and multimedia.
 A notebook is divided into cells that are displayed below each other, where each cell can run separately.
 There exist 4 types of cells: `code`, `markdown`, `heading` and `raw`.
 Notebooks are saved in the JSON structure.
 This structure represents structured data in the form of attribute-value pairs (key-value pairs) and arrays.
 The two images below show the same notebook in its web-based platform and in its json structure.

 This is how a notebook is displayed in its JSON structure:
 ![img](img/screenshot_notebook_webbased.jpg?raw=true "Image 1 - web-based")